 Community and conservation engagement

-- Coordinate early with CONANP, local ejidos, municipalities, and conservation groups.
+- Coordinate early with CONANP, municipalities, and conservation groups.

 - Support local stewardship efforts and hire locally when possible.